-The Company endeavours to maintain a strong and independent element on the Board and will continue to review the Board size to ensure that it is appropriate and effective to facilitate decision making.
-The Independent Directors have confirmed that they do not have any relationship with the Company or its related companies or its officers or its 10% shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement.
-The NC has reviewed the 'Confirmation of Independence' forms completed by each Independent Director and is satisfied that more than half of the Board comprises of Independent Directors.
+The Independent Directors have confirmed that they do not have any relationship with the Company or its related companies or its officers or its 10% shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgment.
+The NC has reviewed the 'Confirmation of Independence' forms completed by each Independent Director and is satisfied that half of the Board comprises of Independent Directors.
 The Board has adopted the Code's criteria on an Independent Director.
 The independence of each Director is reviewed annually by the NC in accordance with the Code's definition of independence.